The big impact of small business: How Citizens is supporting local entrepreneurs to foster strong communities

 As demonstrated by the winners of the Small Business Community Champions, when talented, dedicated entrepreneurs receive the support to grow and nurture their ideas, the impact of their work can be felt throughout the community.
 But nurturing talent takes more than funding.

-Core to this effort are our Citizens colleagues who proudly share their business insights and expertise to support our community partnerships and local small businesses through our Citizens Helping Citizens Manage Money Program.
+Core to this effort are our Citizens colleagues who proudly share their business insights and expertise to support our community partnerships and local small businesses.

 In New York City, as the presenting sponsor of the Queens Night Market, Citizens promotes participation of local diverse entrepreneurs representing over 100 different countries by helping offset the cost of vendor fees.
 Working with the NYC Department of Small Business Services and other local agencies, our Business Banking and Marketing colleagues helped deliver free small business seminars for individuals and families interested in becoming vendors at the event or starting a business.
 The seminars covered topics such as branding and marketing, creating a viable business plan and industry and competitor analysis.